AriFordsham/GHCWiki/darcs-evaluation.md

 The same is available for Git.
 The command is called `git commit --amend`.
 You usually checkout the commit you want to edit into a branch, do the changes, then rebase the remaining patches on top of this.
 Example coming soon...

 I can't find a way to do this directly with Mercurial.
 You can of course do `hg rollback` and then add a new commit.
-The Mercurial Queues extension is also able to do this (hg qrefresh) but it is rather complicated to use.
+The Mercurial Queues extension is also able to do this (`hg qrefresh`) but it is rather complicated to use.

+It doesn't appear to be possible with Bzr either.
+You have to do `bzr uncommit` and then `bzr commit`, similarly to Mercurial.

 ### File renames